-Information spreads quickly through the Internet — a big part of it as text — and as we know, emotions tend to intensify if left unchecked.
+Information spreads quickly via the Internet — a big part of it as text — and as we know, emotions tend to intensify if left undealt with.

-Thanks to natural language processing, this subjective information can be extracted from written sources such as reviews, recommendations, publications on social media, transcribed conversations, etc. allowing us to understand the emotions the person who has written them expresses and therefore act accordingly.
+Thanks to natural language processing, this subjective information can be extracted from written sources such as reviews, recommendations, publications on social media, transcribed conversations, etc. allowing us to understand the emotions expressed by the author of the text and therefore act accordingly.

 But… What’s an emotion?